-While there is much that I like about QCA, there are two areas where I am in disagreement with QCA practice:
+While there is much that I like about QCA, there are three areas where I am in disagreement with QCA practice:

 EvalC3 uses a categorical definition of necessity and sufficiency.
 Following colloquial and philosophical use, a prediction model attribute is either necessary or not, or sufficient or not.
 It is a black and white status, there are no degrees of necessity or degrees of sufficiency.
 To me, the idea of having degrees of sufficiency or necessity is contradictory to the very kernel of the meaning of both of those terms.